joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 ## Occupancy Period

 Official opening is two days after senior commencement.
 Summer housing officially ends the Thursday prior to the weekend before the PREPARE orientation program for international students and is only guaranteed until this date.
-Fall semester Crammies will only be charged until this date.
+Fall semester house members<sup>4</sup> will only be charged until this date.

 Summer residents may stay longer in certain cases depending on when fall residents plan on returning, and with the stipulation that they may have to switch rooms; these cases must be coordinated with a summer house manager.
 The absolute last day to move out is Thursday prior to the weekend before the start of fall classes.